Every presentation is a journey

-7. Make the point- Why it’s so important.
-The benefits and cost of doing nothing.
+Why it’s so importan, what are the benefits and cost of doing nothing?

 What isn’t part of the journey?

-Most people don’t get overexcited about attending business presentations but everyone loves going on a great journey so make sure you craft and deliver your presentation as an adventure.
+Most people don’t get overexcited about attending business presentations but everyone loves going on a great journey.
+Make sure that your presentation is a journey; one which your audience will remember.